 Conclusion

-It is almost impossible to drive a car without proper functioning brakes.
+It is almost impossible to drive a car without properly functioning brakes.
 The braking system will consist of the braking caliper, pads and rotors.
 Braking rotors are not designed to last a lifetime at some point they do wear out.

-There is not definite time period to replace your rotors as the type of rotors and how you drive the car will have a direct effect on premature wear and tear.
-Typically, brake rotors will start wearing out after 50,000 miles while the pads after 20,000 miles.
-Have your rotors inspected immediately the moment you notice some noisy sounds from them.
+There is not definite period to replace your rotors as the type of rotors and how you drive the car will have a direct effect on premature wear and tear.